ewolff/microservice-istio/HOW-TO-RUN.md

 Now the Java code has been compiles.
 The next step is to create Docker
 images:

-* Configure Docker so that it uses the Kubernetes cluster to install the Docker images: `minikube docker-env`(MacOS or Linux) or `minikube.exe docker-env`(Windows) tells you how to do that.
+* Configure Docker so that it uses the Kubernetes cluster.
+This is required to install the
+Docker images: `minikube docker-env`(MacOS or Linux) or `minikube.exe docker-env`(Windows) tells you how to do that.

 * Afterwards you should see the Docker images of Kubernetes if you do `docker images`: